IndexingWordPress

 • SEO plugin canonical output is wrong

-• internal links point at a different URL
+• internal links point elsewhere

 • sitemap and canonical disagree

-• content similarity makes another URL stronger
+• another URL looks stronger

-user-declared canonical in rendered HTML
+declared canonical in rendered HTML

 Google-selected canonical in GSC

-sitemap URL and preferred URL alignment
+sitemap alignment

 internal links to both versions